Vladimir Trofimov

 Vladimir Trofimov (born 28 January 1962) is a former international motorcycle speedway rider from the Soviet Union and later Ukraine.
 He was the champion of the Soviet Union in 1988 and represented both the Soviet Union and Ukraine national teams.

 Speedway career

 Trofimov was born in Leningrad, Soviet Union and pursued a career in speedway because his father Viktor Trofimov was an international rider.
 It was during the late 1960s that his father began riding in Ukraine for the Rivne Speedway team who competed in Soviet team championship.

-Based in Ukraine, Vladimir also began riding for the team in 1980 and continued to ride for them up to the dissolution of the Soviet Union.
-Following the dissolution the family remained in Ukraine and Vladimir represented the Ukraine national speedway team.
-Vladimir's son Viktor Trofimov Jr. would also represent the Ukraine national team before taking out a Polish licence.
+Based in Ukraine, Trofimov also began riding for the team in 1980 and continued to ride for them up to the dissolution of the Soviet Union.
+Following the dissolution the family remained in Ukraine and Trofimov represented the Ukraine national speedway team.
+Trofimov's son Viktor Jr. would also represent the Ukraine national team before taking out a Polish licence.